andreadeyemi/GoodTimes/README.md

-# Memories
+# Good Times

-Memories is a simple social media application that allows users to post interesting events that happened in their lives.
+Good Times is a simple social media application that allows users to post interesting events that happened in their lives.

 ## Goal